HomeArticle

 He works for a few hours, spends an hour with his kids, and then goes to the company.
 After that, it's just chaos.

-In his words, no company runs as fast, is as chaotic inside, and is under as much pressure as OpenAI.
+In his words, no company runs as fast, is as chaotic internally, and is under as much scrutiny as OpenAI.

 But Altman said that he is one of the happiest people he knows.